HarshwardhanSingh/innfact-imagesharing/README.md

 1. Watch post(Get notified about the activity for a post even when you don't own that post).
 2. Notification system with JQuery's setInterval

+## How to use?

+    Download as zip.
+    Extract the folder
+    $ cd innfact-imagesharing
+    Run $ bundle install command to install required gems Run $ rake db:migrate command to create required tables Run $ rails s command to run the rails development server

+###### Keep Learning and Improving